MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion: Methods

 \subsection{Global Consistency Alignment}

-Gaussian field generated with the above two stages so far still exhibit appearance artifacts such as brightness drift, outpainting mistakes, etc. To resolve those, we draw inspiration from \textit{Multiview Consistency Sampling} (MCS) in VistaDream \cite{wang2024vistadream} and design a cleaning method called \textit{Global Consistency Alignment} (GCA), tailored for our sparse-to-dense generation pipeline.
+The Gaussian field produced by the above two stages still exhibits appearance artifacts such as brightness drift and outpainting mistakes.
+To resolve them, we design \textit{Global Consistency Alignment} (GCAlign), which applies the MCS framework (\cref{eq_mcs}) to our sparse-to-dense pipeline.